PULdischo/ficherito/docs/concepts/named-entities.md

 # Named Entity Recognition

-Learn how Flatfish identifies people, places, dates, and other important entities in your documents.
+Learn how Ficherito identifies people, places, dates, and other important entities in your documents.

 ---